naytev/naytev-blog/_posts/2015-9-20-what-and-why-is-dark-post-testing.md

 ---

+Getting more engagement on social media can improve your bottom line, but only with the right message.

-Elite social media teams engineer their content for success by testing their messaging before posting it.
-When done correctly, this strategy is extremely effective at increasing content’s engagement.
+Top social media teams engineer their content for success by testing multiple messages among different audiences before posting to Facebook.
+When done correctly, this fast strategy is extremely effective at increasing content’s engagement.

 The concept is simple: create multiple versions of a post on social media and use data to determine which one performs best.
 In practice, however, testing isn’t that easy.
 If it were, BuzzFeed wouldn’t be a unicorn, and a lot more companies would be testing every post they published.